 Diablo II comes off as significantly lighter and softer than its predecessor.
 This mostly has to do with the outside levels and there being a day/night cycle.
 A jungle (and a desert in all it's sun-baked brightness, for that matter) during the day is just not as creepy as an underground crypt or a perpetually night time village.
 On the other hand, Act 4 is more creepy then the original game.

-And let's not forget the cartoon series and the CD-i games (not counting Zelda's Adventure, of course).
+There's also the cartoon series and the first two CD-i games.
 Everything, including the character designs, dialogue, and boss deaths, is much more comical and cartoonish than in any of the canon games.
 No Tear Jerker moments to speak of, either.